- Hsinyen Lai

 BA, Arabic Language and Literature (National Cheng-Chi University, Taiwan)

 Hsinyen was born and raised in Taiwan.
 Before his MRes (2013) and PhD (2018) in Politics and International Relations at Edinburgh, he completed his BA in Arabic at National Cheng-Chi University (2007) and MA in Political Science at National Chung-Cheng University (2010), Taiwan.
 His research interests mainly lie at the intersection of historical sociology and international relations, especially with the focus on ideology and its interplay with state foreign policy and more broadly with regional politics through the lens of international social theory.
 These interests relate specifically to two areas of the Middle East and East Asia.
 After submission of my thesis, I am now drafting a postdoctoral project that explores the presence of People Republic of China (PRC) in the Gulf since the 1970s.

-The Social Formation of Arab Nationalism around Alignments: Gramsci on the Case of Bahrain 1971-1981
+The Social Drivers of International Relations in the Gulf: Gramsci on the Case of Bahrain and Gulf Alignment 1971-1981